SVG-campus/Food-Scan/README.md

 ## Installation

-For development, you will need Node.js and a node global package
+For development, you will need Python

+      $ pip install -r requirements.txt

 ### Node
 - #### Node installation on Windows